 PROS AND CONS OF HIRING IN URUGUAY

-In recent years, Latin America has become an exceptional market for business.
-With fast-growing economies makes it an attractive business environment for organisations, due to its lower production costs and significantly low labour cost compared to others worldwide.
-Uruguay is also recognised as a stable country due to its highly capitalized and safe banking.
+In recent years, Latin America has become an exceptional market for business, boasting fast-growing economies, lower production costs and significantly reduced labour costs compared to other regions.
+Uruguay in particular is recognised as a stable country due to its highly capitalised and safe banking.
 For example, Uruguay benefited from economic gain in the 2009 global recession.

 WHY URUGUAY IS GOOD FOR REMOTE WORKERS

-There are little barriers for expats to move to Uruguay, and foreigners have great benefits despite not being an Uruguayan citizen, like having the opportunity to buy, and sell property.
+There are few barriers for expats to move to Uruguay, and foreigners have great benefits despite not being full citizens, like having the opportunity to buy and sell property.

-Uruguay as a country is recognised for its togetherness and simple lifestyle.
-It also benefits from different types of healthcare plans which are affordable in comparison to others worldwide.
+Uruguay as a country is recognised for its community and simple lifestyle.
+It also benefits from various healthcare plans which are affordable in comparison to others worldwide.

 WORKING TIME AND OVERTIME IN URUGUAY